 Day #27: Forgiveness

 The moment you forgive someone, you may also give them a second chance.
-By doing this, you are challenging both of you to grow and become better individuals, because of what you've learned.
-Your ego might tell you to "let this person go" but what does your heart tell you?
+By doing this, you challenge both of you to grow and become better individuals, because of what you've learned.
+Your ego might tell you to "let this person go," but what does your heart tell you?
 Listen to your heart.
-Forgiveness is not for the offender, but for you.
+Forgiveness is not for the offender, but you.

 "People are often unreasonable, illogical, and self-centered; forgive them anyway."—Mother Teresa